TarikEl/DoseCalcs/docs/source/Commands.rst

      /GeometryData/createSolid [Solid Type] [Solid Name] [First Solid Name] [Second Solid Name] [Solid Relative Translation] [Solid Relative Rotation] [Length Unit] [Angle Unit]

+For the last three types, the user needs two solids to create the third which can be union, or intersection or subtraction of the two solids.

 15. STL

  .. code-block::